 - Trees cleanse ground water as it filters through their root systems.

-- Trees improve property values.
-The addition of trees and shrubs can increase property values by 10% to 20%.
+- The addition of trees and shrubs can increase property values by 10 to 20 percent.

 - Water from roots is drawn up to the leaves where it evaporates.
 The conversion from water to gas absorbs huge amounts of heat, cooling hot city air.

 - Trees help offset the "heat island" effect resulting from too much glass and concrete.
-A one-degree rise in temperature equals a 2% increase in peak electricity consumption.
+A one-degree rise in temperature equals a 2 percent increase in peak electricity consumption.

 - Urban neighborhoods with mature trees can be up to 11 degrees cooler in summer heat than neighborhoods without trees.